athena-framework/website/docs/why_athena.md

 end
 ```

-Athena Framework will pick this up and use it instead of the built one version without any other required configuration changes.
+Athena Framework will pick this up and use it instead of the built in version without any other required configuration changes.
 The same concept applies to many different features within the framework that have their own interface/default implementation.

 #### Middleware